aleemdudekula/aws-devops-zero-to-hero/day-4/README.md

 Virtual private clouds (VPC)

     A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
 After you create a VPC, you can add subnets.
-What it is
-A VPC is your private network inside AWS.

-You define:

-IP range (CIDR)

-subnets

-routing

-security

-Example:

-VPC CIDR
-10.0.0.0/16
-Real Production Problem

-Without VPC:

-all EC2 instances would be in one shared AWS network

-zero isolation between companies

-Real Scenario

-Company infrastructure:

-VPC
-10.0.0.0/16

-Frontend servers
-Backend servers
-Databases
-Load balancers

-Everything runs inside one isolated network.

 Subnets

     A subnet is a range of IP addresses in your VPC.
 A subnet must reside in a single Availability Zone.
 After you add subnets, you can deploy AWS resources in your VPC.